testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 smart_plug = system.device("Smart Plug")
 ```

-Nodes representing _backend_ services have often specify the protocols they serve and DNS name for connecting to them.
+Nodes representing _backend_ services often specify the protocols they serve and DNS name for connecting to them.
 Here's an example:
 ```python
 code_repository = system.backend("Code Repository").serve(HTTP, TLS).dns("github.com")
 ```

-The code above creates a system backend names "Code Repository" that has services providing HTTP and TLS protocol services, and has DNS name _github.com_.
+The code above creates a system backend named "Code Repository" that provides HTTP and TLS protocol services, and has the DNS name _github.com_.
-Services and not limited to backend hosts, but any host can have services.
+Services are not limited to backend hosts, instead any host can have services.

 Connections between system components are defined using the right shift operators `>>` followed by host and service.
-For example, the statement `mobile >> backend / TLS` means that the mobile application initiates a connection with backend TLS service.
+For example, the statement `mobile >> backend / TLS` means that a mobile application initiates a connection with a backend TLS service.

 Additional protocols can be added to the statement by appending the statement with several `/`:s,
 for example `mobile >> backend_1 / TLS / SSH`.